Lansing hosts several celebrations and events throughout each year.

 Another large community activity is Lansing’s Independence Fireworks Celebration.
 As the sun sets, the fireworks display begins as the community celebrates its Annual Fireworks Celebration.
 The evening event at Kenneth W. Bernard Park, located in western Lansing, maintains a safe family atmosphere for any age to enjoy.

 Lansing’s Fall Festival

-Lansing's Fall Festival (formerly Autumn in the Grove), is held the second Saturday in October.
-The event takes place on Angel Falls Trail, with parking available near St. Francis de Sales Church at Ida St. and Desoto Rd.
+The Lansing Fall Festival is held the second Saturday in October.
+The event takes place along Angel Falls Trail, with parking available near St. Francis de Sales Church at Ida St. and Desoto Rd.
 The Festival gives local organizations an opportunity to raise funds and share information about their group.
 Vendors are asked to keep a fall theme with their products.
 Local artists display their works and some provide demonstrations.
 Food and music all day - bring out the family to enjoy this autumn tradition in Lansing.